Facts and Fiction of Laminitis

 So what are the top tips for coping with or preventing Laminitis?

-- Feed an appropriate diet- be realistic about what light, medium and hard work is.
+Feed an appropriate diet- be realistic about what light, medium and hard work is.
 It’s really hard to be honest with yourself about how much you are working your horse and to what intensity but it’s the best way to manage your horse’s diet effectively.
-Find out more about what level of work your horse is in here.

-- Restrict grazing- be cruel to be kind!
-Grazing muzzles and strip grazing are the best way of managing grass intake.
+Restrict grazing- Grazing muzzles and strip grazing are the best way of managing grass intake.
 Ask in store for advice on our range of grazing muzzles and electric fence solutions.

 What causes Laminitis: